Chamber Series: Rapture

 Did you know?

-Kats-Chernin began to write rags after a commission from ABC Classics, who were putting together a CD with pianist Donna Coleman titled Rags to Riches.
-They asked Elena to contribute, so, while suffering from jetlag one night, as an experiment she wrote ten rags and sent them off for consideration.
-One in particular captured producer Ralph Lane’s attention, but he asked her to put it into a minor key.
+On commission form ABC Classic, Kats-Chernin wrote ten rags and sent them off for consideration.
+One in particular captured the producer's attention, but he asked her to put it into a minor key.
 “So I changed it to a minor key and it instantly became much better.
 We called it Russian Rag and from then on I couldn’t stop writing them!”

 Eliza Aria, from the ballet Wild Swans, was inspired by soprano Lisa Crosato who was also working on the project.
 Kats-Chernin said "One morning before rehearsal I went to my room with the idea in mind, using just three chords and only the white notes at the start.
 It really was just a five-minute kind of thing.”
 It was incorporated into the ballet and audience members left the theatre whistling the tune.